Feature #1913

 The patch applies to 1.0.1 but it should be trivial to port it to trunk.
 Besides, i did that earlier and that didn't seem to favor inclusion so I'll just try to port this to new releases as we upgrade, but I'd really like to see this hit the trunk so i don't have to maintain this silly patch.

-Updated by Adi Kriegisch about 1 year ago
+Updated by Adi Kriegisch over 13 years ago

 Thanks, Antoine, for forward porting this patch.
 (Just a minor correction: this patch is available for two years now -- and it is still working in production ;-)